fu-chen-18/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a PhD student in Measurement, Evaluation, and Data Science at the University of Alberta.
+I am currently a PhD candidate in Measurement, Evaluation, and Data Science at the University of Alberta.
 Before studying at U of A, I earned my bachelor’s and master’s degrees from Beijing Normal University, China.
-I have received training in psychology, psychometric measurement, and artificial intelligence, and have been an active researcher in the areas of psychoeducational studies, predictive learning analytics, and cognitive modeling.
+I have received training in psychology, psychometric measurement, and data science, and have been an active researcher in the areas of psychoeducational studies, predictive learning analytics, and cognitive modeling.

-My primary focus of current research is on the intersection of psychometric measurement and data science.
+My primary focus of current research is on the intersection of psychometrics and data science.
 Specifically, I am interested in developing and applying novel computational methods (e.g., deep learning) to uncover and facilitate student learning using both product and process data on student interactions with digital learning environments.
 I am also interested in adapting data science techniques to address conventional measurement or assessment problems.

-In the long term, I see myself engaged in a career devoted to active interdisciplinary research in developing and applying cutting-edge data science and psychometric techniques to decipher student learning or address complex assessment issues emerged in other settings (e.g., cognitive science, health, business).
+In the long term, I see myself engaged in a career devoted to active interdisciplinary research in developing and applying cutting-edge data science and psychometric techniques to decipher student learning or address complex assessment issues emerged in other settings (e.g., cognitive science, health, and business).
 I am looking forward to any potential collaborations.